 Of course, we didn’t skip sipping some Alsatian wines.
 White, of course too.

-Before I forget – did you know that Alsace is one the French regions that has the greatest number of restaurants per inhabitant?
+Before I forget – did you know that Alsace is one of the French regions that have the greatest number of restaurants per inhabitant?
 If you’re interested, feel free to visit one of them – here’s the Michelin list!

 One of the prettiest and delightful villages to visit in France, Riquewihr is a little medieval city situated between the Vosges mountains and Alsace vineyards.
 The village’s layout and structure have not changed much since the Middle Ages, and the people have not changed much either, for they still have the same lifestyle revolving around the industry of winemaking.

-A walk through the little streets of Riquewihr is a delight for every traveler as you walk along these cobblestone streets and feast on these colorful German-inspired architecture.
+A walk through the little streets of Riquewihr is a delight for every traveler as you walk along these cobblestone streets and feast on this colorful German-inspired architecture.